Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Custom codes to turn C ROMs to png and the inverse.
 Tileset is edited from a png image with the current character palette, then turned back to C ROM.
 - Custom codes to swap palettes in P ROMs.
 - Custom codes to generate and chain IPS scripts.
-- Gemini / Chatgpt in free version (the less stupid depending on the context) to make tools that would render any automation task less tedious.
 - MS Paint to edit images because this is the best tool ever created.
 - Spriter ressources to check for inconsistencies in colors and planning the work.
 - Rince and repeat with all characters.
 - Make a final IPS script.

 I want to maximize the scripting in order to be able to easily come back on errors / bad design later.
+Some codes or parts of codes were made with A.I. to speed up the process.

 ## Identified flaws due to the 15 colors per tile limitation